twilight-rs/twilight-rs.github.io/src/chapter_1_crates/section_3_gateway.md

 # Gateway

-`dawn-gateway` is an implementation of a client over Discord's websocket gateway.
+`twilight-gateway` is an implementation of a client over Discord's websocket gateway.

 The main type is the `Shard`: it connects to the gateway, receives messages,